 Everything in nature depends on each other, nature is one living organism.
 Parasitism is an extremely successful and widespread way of life.
 Ticks are successful parasites, but nevertheless, they are an annoying pest to humans.

 They have found an ecological niche from which nobody has expelled them and all efforts to eradicate them at least in our immediate neighborhood seem futile.
-Planting tick repelling plants in our gardens and using tick repellents is all we can do to prevent tick bites and reduce the risk of tick tick-transmitted diseases.
+Planting tick repelling plants in our gardens and using tick repellents is all we can do to prevent tick bite and reduce the risk of tick tick-transmitted diseases.

-References and Sources:
+Sources:

 ncbi.nlm.nih.gov/books/NBK214895/